ThematoSoup/Pho/readme.txt

 Thank you for using Pho by ThematoSoup
 ----------------------------------------

-Pho is a masonry, elegant WordPress theme created with WordPress best practices in mind.
+Pho is a Masonry, elegant WordPress theme created with WordPress best practices in mind.

 [Pho][1] is a blogging WordPress theme easy to setup and customize.
 If you're looking for a WordPress product that focuses on ease of use and your content, this theme is for you.

-Pho is using all the latest WordPress standards so it?s:
+Pho is using all the latest WordPress standards so it's:
 * Stable
 * Future proof
 * Secure